macrozone/seminar_np/app/client/app.coffee.md

 # Setup

-The following code sets the experiments up.
+The following code sets the experiments up and defines templates, etc.

 First, define some constants and helpers:

 	Constants =
 		SCALE: 300